obsidianmd/obsidian-help/en/Start here.md

 If you want a more thorough introduction, including a bit about our philosophy, check out [[Obsidian]].

-And if you'd like a gentle introduction, or just want to get started but don't know how, head over to [[Basic note taking]].

 If you are a [Catalyst supporter](https://obsidian.md/pricing), and want to turn on Insider Builds, see [[Insider builds]].

 ## Workflows